AliTVTeam/AliTV-perl-interface/README.md

 - [A perl script `alitv.pl`](doc/alitv.md) to generate input files for [AliTV](https://github.com/AliTVTeam/AliTV).
 - [A perl script `alitv-filter.pl`](doc/alitv-filter.md) to filter the json input files for [AliTV](https://github.com/AliTVTeam/AliTV).

+⚠️ If your fasta file contains lowercase letters they will be treated as masked by `lastz`, see [issue#152](https://github.com/AliTVTeam/AliTV-perl-interface/issues/152)

 ## INSTALLATION

 External Requirements: